Will I Have A Hard Time Getting Pregnant If I Am Breastfeeding?

 - Increase the amount of solid food in your baby’s diet by about 25%.

-- On average, it takes approximately 14.6 months for menstrual period to resume.
+- On average, it takes approximately 14.6 months for your menstrual period to resume.

 - If your cycle returns earlier, then you will most likely be infertile for the first couple of cycles; however, if your cycle returns later, then it is possible that you could ovulate before you even have your first period.